West Virginia city takes big three drug distributors to court over opioids

 McKesson and Cardinal declined to comment on the case.

-The non-jury trial before U.S. District Judge David Faber in Charleston comes after Huntington and Cabell, along with other West Virginia towns and counties, opted out of a proposed $26 billion nationwide settlement with the three distributors and drugmaker Johnson & Johnson (JNJ.N).
+The non-jury trial before U.S. District Judge David Faber in Charleston comes after Huntington and Cabell, along with other West Virginia towns and counties, opted out of a proposed $26 billion nationwide settlement with the three distributors and drugmaker Johnson & Johnson.
 That deal has not been finalized.

 A verdict could help lay the groundwork for settlements in the sprawling nationwide litigation over the opioid crisis.